MicrosoftDocs/entra-docs/docs/identity/saas-apps/github-provisioning-tutorial.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications**.

 2. If you have already configured GitHub for single sign-on, search for your instance of GitHub using the search field.
-Otherwise, select **Add** and search for **GitHub** in the application gallery.
-Select GitHub from the search results, and add it to your list of applications.

 3. Select your instance of GitHub, then select the **Provisioning** tab.